ezahid82/Engineering_F.e.R.a/Project R.a.md

    * **Solution:** None of these appeared to be too helpful, except for **auto mode**.

-* **Problem:** Unsure of how large to make the **enclosure**, the basic outline felt massive, and need a 3:4 aspect ratio and enough room for the camera to focus.
+* **Problem:** We were unsure of how large to make the **enclosure**, the basic outline felt massive, and need a 3:4 aspect ratio and enough room for the camera to focus.

    * **Solution:** Design models out of **cardboard**, and *3D Print* most **effective** design for further testing and finalization.